Tommytinny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     Value: School
 # File: 8-true_knowledge
 This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+# File: 9-divide_and_rule
+This script prints the result of POWER divided by DIVIDE, followed by a new line.

+    POWER and DIVIDE are environment variables